Skip to content

 dale new SmartThermostat

-This scaffolds a complete project:
+This scaffolds a complete solution:

 SmartThermostat/

-├── SmartThermostat/ # Logic block library
+├── SmartThermostat/ # Logic block library (the publishable package)

 │ ├── DependencyInjection.cs # Service registration

-├── SmartThermostat.Test/ # Unit tests
+├── SmartThermostat.Test/ # xUnit tests

 ├── CLAUDE.md # AI agent instructions